-Commitments to extend credit, guarantees and letters of credit
+Commitments to extend credit, guarantees and letters of credit and therefore carry less risk than a direct borrowing.

 The primary purpose of these instruments is to ensure that funds are available to a customer as required.
 Guarantees and standby letters of credit, which represent irrevocable assurances that the Group will make payments in the event that a customer cannot meet its obligations to third parties, carry the same credit risk as loans.